This is not a how-to. I might be aiming to make you feel better about yourself?

 About the title — this is not a pun in which I suggest that I am intuitive about kitchen counters or that I am the Malcolm Gladwell of cookery, where I can overturn your traditional thinking about humane cooking in a 40,000-word essay and convince you that the best way to marinate a chicken is to throw champagne vinegar at it while it runs around outside, because allowing the chicken to acknowledge its place in the industrial food web gives it a sense of agency and acceptance during its passage into death, or some shit.
 “Counterintuitive” is defined as “contrary to intuition or to common-sense expectation (but often nevertheless true)” or “contrary to what one would intuitively expect.”
-More particularly, for me, it means a well-earned and utter lack of confidence in the kitchen and with food in general that has led to the kind of circular thinking, intense self-consciousness, face-sweating, and self-gaslighting that leads to, at best, bland deliveries of mildly nutritious food and, at worst, plates of hot garbage (PHoG).
+More particularly, for me, it means a thorough lack of confidence in the kitchen that has led to the kind of circular thinking and second-guessing that leads to, at best, bland deliveries of mildly nutritious food and, at worst, plates of hot garbage (PHoG).

-“Plates of hot garbage” is the best descriptor for anything I’ve ever cooked, and it comes from elsewhere: the very reverend Jake Morrill, an inspiring minister and writer and former wearer of aluminum foil pants when he was in bands in Austin, TX.
-He was describing a heap of industrial Chinese food that he was eating with our mutual friend, my husband.
+“Plates of hot garbage” is the best descriptor for anything I’ve ever cooked, and it comes from elsewhere: a minister friend who was describing a heap of industrial Chinese food that he was eating with our mutual friend, my husband.
 Who suffers a lot, and who cooks at least half the stuff my family eats.
 You can guess which half tastes better.

 This blog tackles some of the stuff I have made/served/composted/thrown out.